Symmetric Square Large Sieve for $\mathrm{PSL}_2 (\mathbb{Z} {[i]}) \backslash \mathrm{PSL}_2 (\mathbb{C}) $ and Prime Geodesic Theorem for $ \mathrm{PSL}_2 (\mathbb{Z} {[i]}) \backslash \mathbb{H}^3 $: Introduction

-However, the unconditional advance came much later in 2019: Balkanova et al. \cite{BCCFL-PGT-Picard-1} proved for an unspecified constant $A > 0$, where $u_j $ are Hecke–Maass cusp forms on $\varGamma \backslash \mathbb{H}^3$ with Laplace eigenvalue $1+ t_j^2$ ($t_j > 0$), and, by the argument of Koyama, achieved $E_{\varGamma} (x) = O (x^{13/8+\vepsilon})$.
+However, the unconditional advance came much later in 2019: Balkanova et al. \cite{BCCFL-PGT-Picard-1} proved the first non-trivial bound towards \eqref{1eq: sym2 mean Lindelof}: for an unspecified constant $A > 0$, and, by the argument of Koyama, achieved $E_{\varGamma} (x) = O (x^{13/8+\vepsilon})$.
 Indeed, it is implicit in the work of Koyama (see the discussion below Corollary 3.4 in \cite{BCCFL-PGT-Picard-1}) that if one had